Thames school of chartmakers: Significance

 Faced with new discoveries, the Portuguese and Spanish governments attempted to institutionalise their cartography by setting up state controlled houses.
 The Casa da Mina (in Lisbon) and the Casa de Contratación (in Seville) had hydrographic offices that were ordered to build up gigantic, secret, master charts: the first maps of empire.
 Astronomers and other experts were set to work.
 The two casas were Europe's first scientific institutions.
 A key purpose was to standardise knowledge "so that errors and inconsistencies among charts could be eliminated and they could be revised and updated as new discoveries were made".

 The task — coordinating local observations into a coherent knowledge space — turned out to be too difficult for the science of the day, and was gradually abandoned.
-Nevertheless the two Iberian powers held funds of local knowhow far exceeding that available to others.
+Nevertheless the two Iberian powers held funds of local know-how far exceeding that available to others.